Links and embedded content help insure that information on the unh.edu websites is accurate, reliable, informative and easy to find.

 Links and embedded content are used to direct people to or provide content from the most accurate and informative sources rather than duplicating content, which can introduce errors and confusion.
 The UNH community and the general public are the audience for UNH websites.

-UNH has established certain websites as the single source of truth for university-wide information.
+Certain UNH websites have been designated as the single source of truth for university-wide information.
 When something is a single source of truth, its information cannot be copied onto any other web page.
 Websites must link to or embed information from those sources.

 For help embedding information from these sources on your site, please contact Web and Mobile Development (WMD).